codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 keys * #show keys
 ```

-1. If there are results, continue with _Back up existing Redis data_.
+* If there are results, continue with _Back up existing Redis data_.

 ##### Back up existing Redis data
-Before the upgrade, back up the existing data.
+Before the upgrade, if you have CRON and Registry triggers, back up the existing data.

 * Connect to the pod, start the Redis CLI, and export AOF data from old cf-redis-* pod: